2nd Battalion, 319th Field Artillery Regiment

-The 2nd Battalion, 319th Field Artillery Regiment ("2-319 AFAR") is the field artillery battalion that is assigned to the 2nd Brigade Combat Team, 82nd Airborne Division.
-Nicknamed "Black Falcons", 2–319 AFAR has participated in battles from World War I to the current day.
+The 2nd Battalion, 319th Field Artillery Regiment (Airborne) ("2-319 FAR") is the field artillery battalion that is assigned to the 2nd Brigade Combat Team, 82nd Airborne Division.
+Nicknamed "Black Falcons", 2–319 FAR has participated in battles from World War I to the current day.

 History

 Origins

 Under the U.S. Army Regimental System, the battalion traces its lineage to Battery B, 319th Field Artillery Regiment, which was originally constituted 5 August 1917 and assigned to the 82nd Division.
 It was organized and activated 9 September 1917 at Camp Gordon, Georgia and arrived in France in late 1917.
 The 319th Field Artillery participated in three major campaigns during World War I. At the conclusion of the war, the 82nd Division returned home and was demobilized on 18 May 1919.

 The battalion was reorganized and redesignated the 319th Field Artillery Battalion (FAB) in 1942 and was ordered into active federal service on 25 March 1942.
 On 15 August 1942, the 319th FAB was reorganized and redesignated as the 319th Glider Field Artillery Battalion (GFAB).
 The 319th GFAB participated in all six World War II campaigns of the 82nd Airborne Division, including assault landings in Normandy and the Netherlands.
 The 319th GFAB was awarded two Presidential Unit Citations and two French Croix de Guerre with palm.

 Under the Pentomic organization from 1957 to 1964, B/319 served as a direct support battery in the 82nd Airborne Division Artillery.